 What is the best way to learn more about Judaism?
 I don't want to take a "conversion" class.

 Introduction to Judaism, A Taste of Judaism® and other basic Judaism courses are offered by Reform congregations in many communities.
+In addition, we offer Introduction to Judaism Online for individuals who do not have access to a course offered by a local Reform congregation.
 The classes cover such topics as Jewish ideas about God, Torah and other Jewish texts, how to celebrate the holidays and Jewish life-cycle events.
 A practice Passover seder or a Shabbat event is often featured.
 Such classes provide you with an opportunity to pose your own questions about Jewish life, belief and practice.

 Although some of those who take these classes may be considering conversion, many take them for other reasons.
 The classes can be particularly helpful to those who are not Jewish themselves but are considering raising a Jewish child and to those who wish to be more comfortable at Jewish family events, such as a Passover seder.
 Many congregations also offer Outreach programming to help members and newcomers (both Jews and non-Jews) learn more about Judaism.